mesobrain/NEATmap_code/README.md

 *NEATmap* was designed to analyze volumetric images imaged by [VISoR](https://github.com/BilabOptics/VISoR_code/) light-sheet microscopy.

-*NEATmap* tools can also be used to analyze data from other microscopy imaging, where neural networks can replace other networks that can be fed into the volume image.
+*NEATmap* tools can also be used to analyze data from other microscopy imaging, where neural networks can replace other networks that can be fed into the volumetric image.

 ## Application